curlyLasagna/home-managed-dots/README.md

 #### Add ssh key to keychain

-Do git commands without having to enter your passphrase:
+Interact with remote repos without having to enter your passphrase:

 `ssh-add --apple-use-keychain <private key path>`

 ### Work MacBook

 `nix run home-manager/master -- switch --flake .#luis@secured_macbook`

+## Workflow

+- Emacs for editing config files or systems programming.
+Also magit is ❤️
+- Nvim when I forget how to use Emacs
+- Starship as my shell prompt
+- Fish as default shell
+- Alacritty + zellij as my term emulator